 The voice didn’t shake—of course he didn’t!
 How could it?
 “Nemo,” said the pit.
 “Oran dora.
-Please, sit.
+Please, sit, Henry.
 I’m glad to have company.”

-Lio was already sitting, so he tossed a rock into the caldera instead.
-It rolled down the foggy depression into the dark pit, sand falling after it.
+Lio was already sitting, so he tossed another rock into the caldera instead.
 “Okay, I’m sitting.”

 “I heard a bird,” said Nemo.
 “Will it arrive soon?”

 “Probably,” said Lio.
 Nemo had heard the bird squawk when it tumbled away, so he knew this was a lie.
 “You guys love birds, huh?”

 “Of course.
 My islands were built by the Biggest Bird.”

 Lio scoffed and flopped his broken hand at the caldera.
 “I’ve never been into imaginary-sky-daddy bullshit.
 What are you doing all the way up here? “

 The pit grinned.
 If Lio weren’t wearing sunglasses, and it wasn’t so foggy, he might have noticed: Nemo was not in the pit, he was the pit, smiling with ten thousand rows of teeth circular like a hag-fish’s, sharp like a shark’s.
 “I put up those signs myself.
 They explain an aspect of Sheridanian culture usually left unspoken: anyone on this cloudy peak belongs to Anihilato, the longest worm, the King of Dust.
 Mortals chase vices up the island only to be consumed.
 Quite the folk-tale, isn’t it?”